Dog Behaviourist & People Trainer

 The second youngest crew member is also the largest.
 Torah is a 5 year old naturally sweet natured dog who is integral to our work both with dogs and demonstrating to humans that a dog should not be judged on size or looks.

-If you're experiencing dog behaviour and training problems, why not benefit from the experience and success of Sydney's premier dog psychologist and let Elliot's specialist advice guide you to a new and improved life together.
+If you're experiencing dog behaviour and training problems, why not benefit from the experience and success of Sydney's premier dog psychologist and get specialist advice to guide you to a new and improved life together.

 A dog is not almost human, and I know of no greater insult to the canine race than to describe it such